awto/effectfuljs/packages/es/README.md

 Here is a list of things not available with native or other transpiler implementations:

- * Abstract API - can be re-implemented or amended for your purposes, next items are consequences of this one
+ * Abstract API - can be re-implemented or amended for your purposes
  * Custome Concrete API for better performance
  * [Persistent state](https://github.com/awto/effectfuljs/tree/master/packages/es-persist)
- * Implicit parallelism - Docs SOON
+ * Implicit parallelism
- * Deriving program's graph for static analysis - SOON
+ * Deriving program's graph for static analysis

 ## Usage